KShebek/cbe504/main.typ

 For a set of several plausible reactions, we can fully generalize this approach by defining the rate of the $i$-th reaction as
 $ r_i = k product_(j, nu_(i,j) < 0) [A_j]^(|nu_(i,j)|), $<eq:general_math_irreversible_rxn>
-where $nu_(i,j)<0$ is simply stating that the multplication is being carried out for the reactants only.
+where $nu_(i,j)<0$ is simply stating that the multiplication is being carried out for the reactants only.
 As previously alluded to, if we are dealing with gas-phase species, it may be more convenient to replace $[A_j]$ with  $p_j$, but otherwise the expression remains the same.

 Before continuing, it is important to reiterate that #ref(<eq:general_math_irreversible_rxn>) is only strictly valid for elementary reactions.